1961C/Mobile-Arcade/README.md

 > "To develop a mobile arcade cabinet that can be controlled over Bluetooth to enable ultimate portability and usability, while maintaining retro charm."

 The Mobile Arcade was designed to incorporate a retro gaming experience with quarkey mobile chassis.
 The original idea was centered around a table top arcade experience with additional entertainment features, including vibrent and responsive lighting.
 In order to better suit and entertain the target audiance (children aged 9 through 14), mobility was incorporated as well.
 With this in mind, the following design requirements were set:

-1 Fully functional, single player, arcade system
-* Ability to play NES and Atari games
+1. Fully functional, single player, arcade system (ability to play NES and Atari games)
-2 Visually pleasing enclosure with a retro feel
+2. Visually pleasing enclosure with a retro feel
-3 Interactive lighting
+3. Interactive lighting
-4 Basic Bluetooth-controlled mobility
+4. Basic Bluetooth-controlled mobility

 ### System Design